Estate Litigation And Will Contest Attorneys In South Dakota

 - Spousal elective share: In South Dakota, a surviving spouse has the right to claim a share of the deceased spouse’s estate, even if they were excluded from the will.
 Disputes can arise regarding the calculation or enforcement of this elective share.

 While both involve inheritance disputes, estate litigation and trust litigation have distinct focuses.
-Estate litigation typically deals with disputes arising from wills and the probate process, while trust litigation focuses on disputes related to the administration, interpretation, and distribution of trust assets.
+Estate litigation typically deals with disputes arising from wills and the probate process, while trust litigation focuses on disputes related to the administration, interpretation and distribution of trust assets.

 Common Questions About Estate Litigation